 When to See a Doctor

 So, when do you need to see a doctor?
-In areas where tick-borne diseases are quite common, you need to rule out the possibility of getting infected and get yourself checked after a tick bite.
+In areas where tick-borne diseases are quite common, you need to rule out the possibilities of getting infected and get yourself checked after a tick bite.

 Also, if you experience any severe symptoms or peculiar rashes after the tick bite, you need to consult a physician immediately who can take your detailed history and analyze your signs and symptoms to make sure that you’re fine.